Careen840/Cloth-Recyclability/README.md

 ## Lessons Learned

 1. One of the challenges faced in building this project is lacking knowledge on what product could be recycled or not.
-2. Designing an intuitive and visually appealing user interface can be challenging, especially if you're new to GUI development.
+2. Designing a visually appealing user interface can be challenging, especially if you're new to GUI development.
 It requires careful consideration of layout, color schemes, and user interaction to ensure a pleasant user experience